StuffByLiang/Eyebotics/README.md

-# eyebotics
+# eyebotics 👁 🤖

 ## Inspiration
 12.44 million people in the United States live with blindness or visual impairments (US Centre for Disease Control & Prevention, 2015).
 This number is projected to reach 25.36 million by 2050.

 These people face innumerous challenges, including difficulty with navigation, crossing the street, and recognizing expressions and emotions in others (especially strangers).
 Currently, people who are blind or visually impaired need to rely on walking sticks, service dogs, and/or caretakers to assist them through their daily lives.
-This results in a

 ## What it does